 And the liberal arts graduate asks, “Do you want fries with that?”

-12. California Polytechnic State University – San Luis Obispo
+- California Polytechnic State University, San Luis Obispo

-The reason for this is simple.
-Fewer people get technical degrees, which keeps demand for engineers and scientists high, which in turn keeps their salaries high in relation to most other professions.
+The reason for that is simple: Fewer people get technical degrees, which keeps demand for engineers and scientists high, which in turn keeps their salaries high in relation to most other professions.

-Obviously, the trick for you folks in college who aren’t interested in pursuing a technical degree — or becoming a lawyer or doctor — is to make sure you don’t get caught spending tens or hundreds of thousands of dollars for a degree that ends up being a complete waste of your hard-earned money.
-And judging by the number of private student loans (PSLs) out there, college is expensive: in fact, 1.4 million students use PSLs each year!
+Obviously, the trick for you folks in college who aren’t interested in pursuing a technical degree — or becoming a lawyer or doctor — is to make sure you don’t get caught spending $100,000 or more on a personal student loan (PSL) for a degree that ends up being a complete waste of money.
+After all, 1.4 million students use PSLs each year!